Orange County Rear-End Accident Attorney

 - How long do I have after my accident to file a claim? — In the state of California, anyone who has suffered a personal injury due to an automobile accident will have only two years to file a lawsuit for damages in accordance with the California Code of Civil Procedure Section 335.1.
 Once that statutory period has passed, that individual will lose his or her right to sue for damages or any other type of relief.

-Contact an Experienced Orange County Rear-End Collision Lawyer
+Contact an Experienced Orange County Rear-End Collision Attorney

-If you or someone you know for is struggling with medical bills, lost wages, and other collision-related expenses resulting from a rear-end accident caused by another party, contact an Orange County lawyer to help you recover the compensation you are entitled to under the law.
+If you or someone you know for is struggling with medical bills, lost wages, and other collision-related expenses resulting from a rear-end accident caused by another party, contact an Orange County rear-end collision attorney to help you recover the compensation you are entitled to under the law.

 For more information or to schedule a complimentary consultation with one of our experienced Irvine attorneys, please call 949-727-9300.
 The Law Offices of Samer Habbas & Associates is dedicated to helping victims receive the best compensation for their injustice.
 With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent victims of rear-end collisions across Southern California.